Ryan45678/portfolio/README.md

-# Ryan Askew Code Portfolio - contains programming assignments completed while pursuing a BS in Computer Science at Texas State University.
+# Ryan Askew Code Portfolio - contains a small selection of programming assignments completed while pursuing a BS in Computer Science at Texas State University.